Polka in the United States: German-American

-German-American bands resist being termed "polka bands" because they perform not only polkas but also waltzes, schottisches, laendlers, and various other ethnic forms of music.
-Some of the Modern day German-American bands have even been known to incorporate Country & Western and/or Rock & Roll into their repertoire.
-They prefer the term "old-time."
-Their style is also sometimes known as "Dutchmen," a name derived from a band named The Six Fat Dutchmen.
+German-American bands sometimes resist being termed "polka bands" because they perform not only polkas but also waltzes, schottisches, laendlers, and various other ethnic forms of music.
+They prefer the term "old-time," but it is not to be confused with traditional American old-time music.
+Some of the modern day German-American bands have even been known to incorporate country & western and/or rock & roll into their repertoire.
+Their style is also sometimes known as "Dutchmen," a name derived from a band named The Six Fat Dutchmen (here 'Dutchmen' does not refer to Dutch people, but to German people, coming from the German word Deutsch).
 This is a contrast to Polish-American and Slovenian-American bands, which generally do not object to the term "polka band".
 German-American bands are also comparatively more traditional than the Slavic genres, with less modern American influence in their albums.
 Because of this, their recordings are much rarer and harder to come by than recordings of Slavic-style performers.
-The German-American sound is often described with the term "oom-pa-pa" and is characterized by an emphasis on brass (especially the tuba), accompanied by drums and reed instruments (including the accordion or concertina, although for the most part the concertina is usually favored over the accordion in German-American bands).
-German-American style bands perform primarily in the so-called "polka belt" of North and South Dakota, Nebraska, Kansas, Oklahoma, and Texas.
+The German-American sound is often described with the term "oom-pa-pa" and is characterized by an emphasis on brass (especially the tuba), accompanied by drums and reed instruments (including the accordion or concertina, although for the most part the Chemnitzer concertina is usually favored over the accordion in German-American bands).
+German-American style bands perform primarily in the Upper Midwest and in the so-called "polka belt" of North and South Dakota, Nebraska, Kansas, Oklahoma, and Texas.
 One important German-American performer is Lawrence Welk, who began his career as a band leader in South Dakota with an ethnic German-style ensemble called Welk's Novelty Orchestra.
 He later added more popular music to his band's repertoire, which enabled him to spread the polka throughout America by way of his famous television show.
 Other important modern German-American bands include the Hoolerie Dutchmen, the Jolly Swiss Boys, Happy Hans, and the Jerry Schneider Band.